codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

 Mean subtraction is used to help combat illumination changes in the input images in our dataset.
 We can therefore view mean subtraction as a **technique used to aid our Convolutional Neural Networks**.

-Before we even begin training our deep neural network, we first **compute the average pixel intensity across all images in the training set for each of the Red, Green, and Blue channels**.
+Before we even begin training our deep neural network, autoc we first **compute the average pixel intensity across all images in the training set for each of the Red, Green, and Blue channels**.

 <p align="center"> <!-- style="width:400px;" -->